nadyawyn/daytimer/README.md

 # daytimer
 A browser script recording what time you devote to work or other activities during the day.

 !
-It uses local storage of your browser and does not require any server part to store data.
+It uses <strong>the local storage of your browser</strong> and does not require any server part to store data.

 !!
 It records the time you spend on a certain kind of activity and then presents it on various scales:
 <ul>